Who We Are

 Social Media, Website, and Market Research Intern

-Kate is in her third year at the University of Vermont with a major in Environmental Studies and a minor in Integrative Health and Wellness Coaching.
+Kate was in her third year at the University of Vermont with a major in Environmental Studies and a minor in Integrative Health and Wellness Coaching when she was the UVM intern for VCF.
 She is passionate about ensuring everyone has autonomy over their own health, especially those vulnerable to environmental hazards and the effects of climate change.
 She shares the vision of VCF with Samara and is eager to be working on this dream.
 Kate is a competitive olympic weightlifter and is president of the UVM Olympic Weightlifting Club.
 During the academic year, she serves as a Peer Leader at the UVM Career Center and the administrative assistant at Gund Institute for Environment.

 She grew up in Bethesda, Maryland for the first 15 years of her life and then moved to Danvers, Massachusetts.
 Since moving, Kate has grown to love and appreciate all New England has to offer.
 She thoroughly enjoys going to school in Vermont and enjoys getting to learn about the state more and more each year she is living there.